SDS-192-Intro/MP3/README.md

 * `install.packages("remotes")`
 * `remotes::install_github("walkerke/tidycensus")`.

 6. Create an API Key for accessing census data [here](https://api.census.gov/data/create_success.html).
-The key will be emailed to you, and you must activate it with the link you receive in your email.
-After activating your census key, enter the following into your console, replacing `KEY_HERE` with your census key.
+The key will be emailed to you, and you must activate it with the link you receive in your email. **NOTE: It may take several minutes to activate.
+If you click on the link in your email, and it doesn't work, try again in a bit.** After activating your census key, enter the following into your console, replacing `KEY_HERE` with your census key.

 ```
 census_api_key("KEY_HERE",